Migration Flows of A8 and other EU Migrants to and from the UK

 In UK immigration debates, EU citizens are a key group as they enjoy free movement within the European Union; hence, the UK Government cannot limit their immigration under EU law.

 With the exception of the UK, Ireland and Sweden, all other EU countries decided to temporarily restrict labour market access to migrants from the A8 countries upon accession to the EU.
 This was possible because the accession agreements allowed existing member states of the EU to impose restrictions on the immigration of citizens from the new member countries for a maximum of seven years.
 In the UK, A8 citizens were able to freely and legally take up employment from May 2004 as long as they registered with the Worker Registration Scheme (WRS).
 This requirement ended in 2011.
 The UK imposed restrictions on the access to labour markets of A2 citizens.
-These restrictions will end in 2014, when citizens of these countries will have the same right as all other EU citizens to live and work in any country in the union.
+These restrictions were lifted in January 2014, when citizens of these countries gained the same rights as all other EU citizens to live and work in any country in the union.

 Four main data sources provide information about EU migration and migrants in the UK (see evidence gaps and limitations below to understand challenges associated with these sources):

-Long-Term International Migration (LTIM) estimates of the UK Office for National Statistics (ONS): provides data on immigration, emigration and net-migration of EU and A8 citizens based on a standard definition of a long-term migrant as a person who moves to a country for at least a year.
+Long-Term International Migration (LTIM) estimates of the UK Office for National Statistics (ONS): provide data on immigration, emigration and net migration of EU and A8 citizens based on a standard definition of a long-term migrant as a person who moves to a country for at least a year.
 The International Passenger Survey is the main source of information for these estimates (see the briefing on 'Long-Term International Migration Flows to and from the UK').

-Labour Force Survey (LFS) data from the ONS: provides data on EU, A2 and A8 migrants in the UK labour market.
+Labour Force Survey (LFS) data from the ONS: provide data on EU, A2 and A8 migrants in the UK labour market.

-2011 Census data for England and Wales: provide information on the stock of EU migrants in the UK, including separate estimates for those who were born in countries which joined the EU in 2004 or afterwards.
+2011 Census data for England and Wales, Scotland and Northern Ireland: provide information on the stock of EU migrants in the UK, including separate estimates for those who were born in countries which joined the EU in 2004 or afterwards.
 The census is an official count of the population and provides better estimates of the population characteristics in local areas.

-The high level of immigration from the A8 to the UK after accession (653,000 for the 2004-2011 period) was unexpected.
-Analysis at the time of the accession (Dustmann et al. 2003) suggested that flows were going to be much smaller.
+The high level of immigration from the A8 to the UK after accession (713,000 for the 2004-2012 period) was not anticipated in reports used by the Home Office at the time; analysis at the time of the accession (Dustmann et al. 2003) suggested that flows were going to be much smaller.
 Due to a lack of historical data on migration from A8 countries to the UK, the projections for post-enlargement immigration from the A8 countries to the UK were based on a model whose parameters had to be estimated using data from other countries.
 Another problem with the projections was that this large-scale migration contrasts with the dynamics of previous EU accessions such as Spain and Portugal.
 In those cases, there were no significant migration movements (Vargas-Silva, 2011).

 Inflows of EU migrants were mainly flat for the 1991-2003 period, averaging close to 61,000 per year.
-With the inclusion of A8 citizens in the EU estimates in 2004, there was a significant jump in estimated EU migration inflows to the UK and the average annual inflow for the period 2004-2011 was around 170,000 migrants.
-EU inflows account for close to 31% of total migration inflows, a share that has remained somewhat stable since 2005 (see Figure 2).
-A8 workers accounted for close to 14% of total (and 44% of EU) migration inflows to the UK in 2011, a share that has decreased since the 2007 peak (about 20%).
+With the inclusion of A8 citizens in the EU estimates in 2004, there was a significant jump in estimated EU migration inflows to the UK and the average annual inflow for the period 2004-2012 was around 170,000 EU migrants.
+As of 2012, EU inflows account for close to 32% of total migration inflows, a share that has remained relatively stable since 2005 (see Figure 2).
+A8 workers accounted for close to 12% of total (and 38% of EU) migration inflows to the UK in 2012, a share that has decreased since the 2007 peak (about 20%).

 Figure 3 presents the level of employment of A8 migrants (based on nationality) using the ONS estimates from the LFS.
 There is a clear increase in the level of employment all the way to the first quarter of 2008, at which point the number stabilised at around 500,000.
-However, the number started increasing again in 2010.
-Currently the number of A8 citizens in employment in the UK stands at 658,000 (third quarter of 2012).
+However, the number started increasing again in 2010, until it stabilised again in 2011 at around 700,000.
+Currently, the number of A8 citizens in employment in the UK stands at 723,000 (as of third quarter of 2013).

-The number of NINO allocations to A8 citizens in the first quarter of 2012 was 35,540.
-The respective number for A2 citizens was 6,190
+The number of NINo allocations to A8 citizens in the last quarter of 2013 was 50,559.
+The respective number for A2 citizens was 4,960

-Figure 4 provides the number of NINO allocations to citizens of all the EU countries, all the A8 countries, Poland and A2 countries.
-The inflow dynamics presented by NINO allocations are similar to the ones suggested by the LTIM data.
+Figure 4 provides the number of new NINo allocations to citizens of all the EU countries, all the A8 countries, Poland and the A2 countries.
+The inflow dynamics presented by NINo allocations are similar to the ones suggested by the LTIM data.
 Until 2004 the numbers were small and then there was a steep increase until 2007 (first quarter).
-At that peak, quarterly NINO allocations to A8 citizens were about 111,000 (first quarter of 2007), and of those, 81,000 were from Polish workers.
-Since then there has been an overall downtrend in NINO allocations to A8 citizens, including Polish workers.
-The latest estimate for the first quarter of 2012 is 35,540 allocations for A8 citizens and 16,790 for Polish citizens.
+At that peak, quarterly NINo allocations to A8 citizens were about 111,000 (first quarter of 2007), and of those, 81,000 were from Polish citizens.
+Since then there has been an overall downtrend in NINo allocations to A8 citizens, including Polish citizens, and the numbers have since stabilized at around 45,000 allocations per quarter to A8 nationals.
+The latest estimate for the last quarter of 2013 is 50,559 allocations for A8 citizens, including 28,058 for Polish citizens.

-Figure 4 also shows NINO allocations for citizens of Bulgaria and Romania.
-The peak for NINO allocations for A2 citizens was the third quarter of 2008 (12,630) and the latest number for the first quarter of 2012 was 6,190.
-Interestingly NINO allocations for A2 workers tend to peak during the summer months and decrease afterwards, suggesting seasonal working patterns for A2 citizens.
+Figure 4 also shows NINo allocations for citizens of Bulgaria and Romania.
+The peak for NINo allocations for A2 citizens was the third quarter of 2008 (12,630) and the latest number for the last quarter of 2013 was 4,960.
+Interestingly NINo allocations for A2 workers tend to peak during the summer months and decrease afterwards, suggesting seasonal working patterns for A2 citizens.

-The income gap between the A8 countries and the UK suggests that there still exists an incentive for migration
+The income gap between the A8 countries and the UK suggests that an incentive for migration still exists

 Evidence gaps and limitations